 To read more about the upcoming Art Walk, please visit http://www.facebook.com/Seaside First Saturday Art Walk.

 After a thirty-year career as an award-winning biology teacher at Seaside High School, Neal Maine became the first executive director of North Coast Land Conservancy, which he co-founded in 1986.
-Since his retirement from the land trust in 2010, he has pursued his passion for nature photography through PacificLight Images.
-Photographs center around coastal and Columbia River landscape, ecology and the rich estuary habitat with the surrounding wetlands and forest systems.
+Since he retired from the land trust in 2010, he has pursued his passion for nature photography through PacificLight Images.
+Photographs center on the coastal and Columbia River landscapes, ecology, and the rich estuary habitat, with the surrounding wetlands and forest systems.

-Neal focuses his imagery on exploring wildlife in the context of its habitat.
+Neal focuses his imagery on wildlife in its habitat.
 PacificLight Images is dedicated to working with coastal communities to protect wildlife habitat and its connectivity.
-A percentage of all photography sales are donated to North Coast Land Conservancy to help further this goal.
+A percentage of all photography sales is donated to North Coast Land Conservancy to help further this goal.

-To view the catalog of all the images avialalbe from Neal Maine, please visit http://www.fairweatherhouseandgallery.com/ …artists/ …Neal Maine
+To view the catalog of all the images available from Neal Maine, please visit http://www.fairweatherhouseandgallery.com/ …artists/ …Neal Maine.

 Image